opulo-inc/hardware.cafe/_posts/2025-06-20-lumen-certs.md

 ![Image]({{ site.baseurl }}/assets/blog-images/lumen-certs/antenna.JPG)
 *The antenna used for the 30MHz - 1GHz frequency range*

 The signal is then processed by this thing, which costs literally $200k.
 Then it goes through a bunch of fancy filters, and then goes into their software which accounts for all the cables and calibration and such, then it spits out the actual reading.
-It actually talks to the computer outside the chamber using fiber optic cables so the wire doesnt interfere!
+It actually talks to the computer outside the chamber using fiber optic cables so the wire doesn't interfere!

 ![Image]({{ site.baseurl }}/assets/blog-images/lumen-certs/bulkhead.png)
 *Signals are passed through this heavily shielded bulkhead*